Viking - 20: Orkney - A Tale of Jarl Brusi and His Troublesome Brothers

 "No man should think himself bright but channel his thoughts well.
 A wise guest is a silent guest.
 The wary steers clear of evil.
 There is never a friend more faithful, nor is there greater wealth than wisdom".

-A saga set down in words - Old Norse words
+A saga passed on by word of mouth before being set down in words - Old Norse words, that ring like swords on the foes' shield-bosses

 Jarl Thorfinn had five sons, Arnfinn, Havard 'the Fecund', Hlodvir, Ljot and Skuli.